 Course is designed to introduce students to basic law enforcement team tactics and techniques.
 Course includes scouting and planning operations, team movement, dynamic and stealth entries, clearing and searching, use of inner and outer perimeters, various types of SWAT operations, and containment.

-CRIM 2253 Criminal Investigation 3 credits (3 lec.)
+CRIM 2253 Criminal Investigation

 Includes fundamentals and theory of an investigation, conduct at crime scenes, collection and presentation of physical evidence, and methods used in the police service laboratory.